Understanding Relationships

 Tip: In some applications, it is much better to create multiple N to 1 relationships on one side and a single 1 to N relationship on the other side

-up to 3 teachers in total.
+up to four teachers in total.

 See "Creating Many to Many Relationships" to learn how to create this type of relationship.